 How to Simplify Apparel Orders for Multi-Location Gyms

 If you own multiple locations, managing apparel can feel like a constant headache.
-Each location may have its own vibe, personality, and preferences.
-Some locations will be excited about apparel, while others may not care at all.
-But here’s the reality: no matter what, members are going to ask for apparel.
-So, how do you create a system that makes managing multi-location apparel orders easy and effective?
+Each location has its own vibe, personality, and preferences.
+Some will be excited about apparel, while others may not care at all.
+But here’s the reality: members will always ask for apparel.
+So, how do you simplify apparel orders and make managing multi-location apparel easy and effective?

 Step 1: Accept the Reality—You Can’t Make Everyone Happy

-Before you dive into structuring your apparel strategy, embrace this truth: you will never make everyone happy.
+Before structuring your apparel strategy, embrace this truth: you will never make everyone happy.
 No matter what designs, colors, or selections you offer, someone will have a complaint.
-Trying to please everyone will lead to frustration and wasted time.
-Instead, focus on what’s best for the business, the brand, and the majority of your members.
+Trying to please everyone leads to frustration and wasted time.
+Instead, focus on what’s best for your business, brand, and the majority of your members.
+This is the first step to simplifying apparel orders.

 Step 2: Centralize the Plan

 The first rule of managing apparel across multiple locations is simple: the plan comes from the top.
 Don’t rely on individual locations to handle their own orders—it creates chaos and inconsistency.
-Instead, establish a minimum of four mandatory apparel orders each year from HQ.
-If locations want to add supplemental orders for specific events or challenges, let them handle those as extras.
+Establish a minimum of four mandatory apparel orders each year from HQ.
+Locations can add supplemental orders for specific events, but the central plan keeps everything consistent and easy to manage.
+Explore our October 2025 Colorblast Tee for a bold, vibrant look that perfectly captures this season’s style.

 Step 3: Skip Staff Feedback

-Avoid the temptation to ask coaches or staff for input on designs or styles.
-Why?
-Because in my experience, feedback from staff is rarely helpful.
-It’s often overly critical, unproductive, and leaves you second-guessing every decision.
+Avoid asking coaches or staff for input on designs or styles.
+Feedback from staff is often overly critical, unproductive, and leaves you second-guessing every decision.
 If you must get opinions, keep the circle tight—limit it to trusted partners or family members who understand the big picture.

 Step 4: Provide Samples

-Sizing issues are one of the biggest reasons customers hesitate to buy apparel.
-Solve this by providing free sizing samples at each location.
-Members are far more likely to preorder apparel if they can see and try on the garments first.
-If your vendor doesn’t offer samples, you’re setting yourself up for returns, complaints, and customer service headaches.
+Sizing issues are a major reason customers hesitate to buy apparel.
+Provide free sizing samples at each location.
+Members are far more likely to preorder apparel if they can see and try on garments first.
+If your vendor doesn’t offer samples, you’re setting yourself up for returns, complaints, and extra customer service.

 Step 5: Run Preorders

-Preorders are the secret weapon for apparel management.
-Collect the cash upfront, and only order what’s sold.
-This approach eliminates guesswork and prevents cash flow problems.
-If you’re worried about pricing, relax—it’s better to set prices confidently and sell what you can than to over-order inventory and hope it sells.
+Preorders are the secret weapon for managing multi-location apparel.
+Collect the cash upfront and only order what’s sold.
+This eliminates guesswork and prevents cash flow problems.
+Pricing confidently and selling what you can helps reduce overstock and stress, which is key to simplifying apparel orders.

 Step 6: Limit Inventory

 By centralizing your plan, leveraging preorders, and focusing on simplicity, you can save time, reduce costs, and keep members happy without driving yourself crazy.
-Which one of these steps can you implement today to streamline your apparel orders?
+Which step will you implement first to simplify apparel orders across your locations?